-For several years it has been possible to whistle through the city of Copenhagen by Metro.
+For more than two decades it has been possible to travel through the city of Copenhagen by Metro.

 In 1992, the Danish Parliament passes the Ørestad Act.
 This specifies that a light railway should be constructed in Copenhagen.
-The following year, in 1993, the Ørestadsselskabet is formed to undertake the project.
+The following year, in 1993, Ørestadsselskabet is formed to undertake the project.
 In 1995, Ørestadsselskabet, together with Frederiksberg Municipality, sets up the Frederiksbergbaneselskabet.
-Later the same year, Copenhagen County Council and Ørestadsselskabet set up the Østamagerbaneselskabet to construct the stage out to the airport.
+Later the same year, the Copenhagen County Council and Ørestadsselskabet set up the Østamagerbaneselskabet to construct the stage out to the airport.
 They plan, carry out preliminary studies and select contractors for the first two stages.
-The stretch from Frederiksberg to Vanløse also begins to run where previously S-Trains had run.
-The old station buildings at Frederiksberg have now been renovated and are right beside the entrance down into the Metro station.
+The stretch from Frederiksberg to Vanløse also begins to run where previous S-Trains had run.

 1996